Characteristic Gluing with $\Lambda$: III. High-differentiability nonlinear gluing: Introduction

 \section{Introduction}

 In a recent series of pioneering papers, Aretakis, Czimek and Rodnianski~\cite{ACR2,ACR3} presented a $C^2$-gluing construction near-Minkowskian characteristic initial data for four-dimensional vacuum Einstein equations.
-The construction connects together two spacetimes using a characteristic initial data surface, ensuring continuity of the initial data and of two transverse derivatives.
+The construction connects together two spacetimes using a characteristic initial data surface, ensuring continuity of the initial data and of the first two transverse derivatives.
 The differentiability properties of the spacetime obtained by evolving the resulting initial data are rather poor, when taking into account the differentiability losses arising in the characteristic Cauchy problem.
-As a result, the usefulness of the resulting spacetimes for further constructions or applications is rather limited.
+As a result, the usefulness of the resulting spacetimes for further constructions or applications is limited.

 The purpose of this paper is to show how to carry-out the characteristic gluing with an arbitrary finite number of transverse derivatives.
-While this does not lead to smooth spacetimes by evolution, one obtains spacetimes which are of arbitrarily high differentiability class, whether classical or Sobolev-type.
+While this does not lead to smooth spacetimes by evolution, one can obtain spacetimes which are of arbitrarily high differentiability class, whether classical or Sobolev-type.

 We further carry-out the gluing in any spacetime dimension, and allow any cosmological constant $\Lambda\in\R$.